cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

   Also, if the optional parameter ``noLoadIntel`` is set, if the MPI library is ``intelmpi`` (or a variant of that name) and the loaded compiler in ``intel``, we assume that no additional module needs to be loaded.
-For this strategy, we want to load ``intelmpi`` modules, because, just like in the ``Flavours`` strategy, we need to provide dummy ``intelmpi`` modules to allow one to request the use of the Intel MPI library.
+For this strategy, we want to load ``intelmpi`` modules, because, just like in the :ref:`Flavours_strategy`, we need to provide dummy ``intelmpi`` modules to allow one to request the use of the Intel MPI library.
 * **GetKnownMpiFamilies** : this returns a list of known MPI library family names.
   Used in **GetLoadedMPI**